What Is a T4E?

-The T4E – Statement of Employment Insurance and Other Benefits tax slip is issued to taxpayers who:
+The T4E – Statement of Employment Insurance and Other Benefits tax information slip is issued to everyone who:

 Québec residents receive the T4EQ – Statement of Employment Insurance and Other Benefits.

 - Box 7 – Repayment Rate: If there is a rate of 30% in this box, you may have to make a Social Benefits Repayment of the benefits you have received.
 There is a chart attached to the T4E that will assist you in calculating this repayment amount.
 If you use tax software such as TurboTax, the calculation is calculated automatically once you have entered all your income information.

 - Box 14 – Total Benefits Paid: The amount in this box is entered on Line 11900 – Employment Insurance and Other Benefits of your tax return.
 Box 14 includes any amounts shown in boxes 15, 17, 18, 33, and 36.

 - Box 15 – Regular and Other Benefits Paid: This amount is included in Box 14 and includes work-sharing benefits paid and income benefits under Section 25 of the Employment Insurance Act.